6/18/2026

 Before reading, one of the best things to do is to activate students’ background knowledge.
 As mentioned before, students better understand and retain information when they’re familiar with it.
 The CLD's tips include:

-- Use specific strategies to activate prior knowledge, such as previewing headings or key concepts and making a prediction and confirmation chart.
+Use specific strategies to activate prior knowledge, such as previewing headings or key concepts and making a prediction and confirmation chart.

-- Prepare and guide previewing activities to support and focus the connections students make.
+Prepare and guide previewing activities to support and focus the connections students make.

-- Use graphic organizers to introduce important information, solicit prior knowledge from students, and make predictions.
+Use graphic organizers to introduce important information, solicit prior knowledge from students, and make predictions.

-- Avoid soliciting guesses from students without guidance or feedback.
+Avoid soliciting guesses from students without guidance or feedback.

-- Keep it short.
-Previewing should not take longer than five minutes, especially if a teacher has limited time with students.
+Keep it short; previewing should not take longer than five minutes, especially if a teacher has limited time with students.

-- Revisit after reading to assist in reviewing, confirming, or refuting predictions, summarizing, and making connections.
+Revisit after reading to assist in reviewing, confirming, or refuting predictions, summarizing, and making connections.

 Along with activating prior knowledge, explicitly teach specialized vocabulary terms for the text and ask students to predict what will happen next to get them thinking.

 During reading, make sure to teach students what types of questions they should be asking, as well as how to ask them.
-This includes questions that have answers directly in the text, as well as questions whose answers must be inferred.
+These include questions that have answers directly in the text, as well as questions whose answers must be inferred.
 It is also important to show students how to evaluate questions posed by the teacher to determine if the answer can be found in the text or if it is something they have to infer.

 Along with asking questions, bringing in graphic organizers to visually show what is happening in the text is extremely helpful for students—especially those with learning disabilities.